JianXiao-24/JianXiao-24.github.io/_pages/cv.md

 * M.S. in Information and Communication Engineering, Hunan Institute Of Science And Technology, 2022
 * B.S. in Electronic and Information Engineering, Hunan Institute Of Science And Technology, 2019

-Work experience
+Part-time experience
 ======
 * 2016-2019: We Media
-  * Platforms: ByteDance, Tencent, UC
+  * Platforms: ByteDance, Tencent, UC Browser
   * Duties: Content-authoring creation
   * Supervisors: Chinese mobile users